Quantinuum introduces 56-Qubit Quantum Computer, Shattering Benchmark Records

 • Significant power efficiency advantages compared to classical supercomputers

-Quantinuum, the leading Quantum Computing company, has made a groundbreaking announcement today with the launch of H2-1, the world’s first quantum computer featuring 56 trapped-ion qubits.
+Quantinuum, the leading Quantum Computing company, has made a announcement today with the launch of H2-1, the world’s first quantum computer featuring 56 trapped-ion qubits.
 This impressive development showcases Quantinuum’s commitment to pushing the boundaries of quantum computing and solidifies its position as the industry leader.

 One of the most remarkable achievements of H2-1 is its unprecedented fidelity, making it impossible for classical computers to fully simulate.
 In a joint effort with JPMorgan Chase, a team from Quantinuum ran a Random Circuit Sampling (RCS) algorithm and achieved a staggering 100x improvement over previous results set by Google in 2019.
 This breakthrough not only sets a new world record for the cross entropy benchmark but also demonstrates the superior capabilities of H2-1 compared to other quantum computing architectures.